TippyToo/game025-final/README.md

 ### Level 2
 The player character has now reached the remnants of the destroyed city, and must face the growing threat waiting at its center.

-- Final boss is located at the end of the level and must be defeated to beat the game.
+- (Unimplemented) Final boss is located at the end of the level and must be defeated to beat the game.
 Boss has multiple attacks, forcing player to quickly switch between weapons and use various abilities to take it down.

 - Cityscape is less open, requiring expert maneuvering to make it across obstacles and enemies.